sp18-interns/chirag-intern/06-May-2022/README.md

 ## First Half

-- 🔄Reading book (Learning Python-3.0 - The Hard Way)
-  given by Vishal Sir : In progress
+- Stand-up call with team

-- 🔄Start Solving Person Experience given by Abrar Sir and Vishal Sir : In progress
+- 🔄Start Solving problem : Convert integer to binary number and 1's and 2's complement given by Abrar Sir : In progress

 ### Videos